 In 2006, Sim received a full scholarship to study her Masters of Fine Arts in Metalsmithing and Jewelry Design at the School of Fine Arts at Indiana University in Bloomington, Indiana, where she lived and worked for three years.
 During that time, Sim was awarded a Women’s Jewelry Association Student Scholarship, an Alma Eikerman Award for metalsmithing, as well as a Technical Assistant Scholarship at Haystack Mountain School of Crafts in Maine to assist internationally recognised contemporary Australian jeweller Julie Blyfield.

-In 2008, after presenting her solo exhibition The Temporary Nature of Things at Grunwald Gallery at Indiana University, Sim graduated with a Masters of Fine Arts in Metalsmithing and Jewelry Design under the tutelage of Professor Randy Long and Assistant Professor Dr Nicole Jacquard.
+In 2008, after presenting her solo exhibition The Temporary Nature of Things at Grunwald Gallery at Indiana University, Sim graduated with a Master of Fine Arts in Metalsmithing and Jewelry Design under the tutelage of Professor Randy Long and Assistant Professor Dr Nicole Jacquard.

 In May 2008, Sim moved back to Melbourne, Australia, after receiving an Australia Council Emerging Artist Grant to develop new work.
 She exhibited the collection alongside her Master's work in her solo exhibitions The Temporary Nature of Things at Pieces of Eight Gallery in Melbourne and Hint of a Memory at Metalab Gallery in Sydney, Australia.

-In 2011, Sim earned an Australia Council ArtStart Grant to develop her art practice, which included the development of a new website (Jan 2012-Sep 2014) and assistance to set up an external studio space in High St, Northcote (2011-2013).
+In 2011, Sim earned an Australia Council ArtStart Grant to develop her art practice, which included the development of a new website (Jan 2012-Sep 2014) and assistance in setting up an external studio space in High St, Northcote (2011-2013).
 She then moved to a warehouse studio and started Studio 184 with a digital artist and printmaker in Christmas St, Fairfield (2013-2015).

 In 2012, Sim launched her new website.
 She had work tour in various national and international exhibitions, including Unnatural Acts, Craft, Melbourne; InterGALACTIC, Dunedin Fine Art Center, Florida; Ontketend (Jewellery Unleashed!), Museum Bellerive, Zurich; and SoFA Chicago (represented by Charon Kransen), Chicago and New York.